sachdevakaran/RN-assignment/README.md

     b.
 Inside application folder go to backend.tf and copy the s3 bucket name.
 Please create the bucket with this name.

-2. Please have the secret key and the secret access key of the IAM Admin user handy.
+2. Please have the access key and the secret access key of the IAM Admin user handy.
 You also need the AWS account Number as well.

 How to Test: